 What is an Arm Lift (Brachioplasty)?

 Brachioplasty (commonly referred to as an arm lift) is a procedure used to remove excess skin and fat from the upper arm area, creating a firmer and dramatic improvement in the appearance of the upper arm contour.
 As a result of a brachioplasty, you will be left with a scar from the armpit to the elbow, which will improve in appearance over time, but will not completely diminish.
 Arm lift surgery in Chicago can be combined with other body contouring procedures for optimal results.
-Dr. Epstein performs arm lift surgery for many patients throughout Chicago and surrounding cities of Evanston and Buffalo Grove, IL.
-Patients from all over trust Drs.
-Michael Epstein and Dan Krochmal to perform their arm lift surgery because of his experience and personal approach.
+Dr. Michael Epstein performs arm lift surgery for many patients throughout Chicago and surrounding cities of Evanston and Buffalo Grove, IL.
+Patients from all over trust Dr. Epstein to perform their arm lift surgery because of his experience and personal approach.